davidvuong/ddfa-rn-app/README.md

     To add to this point, a lot of popular libraries are also in the middle of a big refactor.
 It's likely what you write now will no longer be relevant 6 months later.
 This seems akin to the rest of the JavaScript ecosystem.

-1. When hot reloading sometimes works, it's awesome.
-However, it doesn't work all the time.
+1. **When hot reloading sometimes works, it's awesome.
+However, it doesn't work all the time.**

     This makes the feature unreliable and I'm hesitant to use it.
 I'll get into a situation where the bug that I thought I fixed is still occurring.
 Is this because I didn't fix it or because hot reload didn't pick up the change?

-1. The `EDITOR` environment variable isn't respected when opening files in terminal via simulator
+1. **The `EDITOR` environment variable isn't respected when opening files in terminal via simulator.**

     The solution is to use `REACT_EDITOR`.
-It's also super unclear that (https://github.com/facebook/react-native/pull/13443) there's a PR to address it though.
+It's also super unclear... (https://github.com/facebook/react-native/pull/13443) there's a PR to address it though.

-1. The act of opening files in my terminal editor by clicking on links inside a smartphone simulator...
+1. **The act of opening files in my _terminal editor_ by clicking on links inside a _smartphone simulator_...**

     IMO, this is possibly the worst part about the React Native development experience.
 There's one main reason, it breaks my terminal session when I try to reload the app if a file is open.

     The solution is to close your session, open a new terminal, `lsof -i :8081` and `kill -9` the packager.
 There are also a bunch of other reasons:

     - Why open inside a terminal?
 Why not inside remote js debugger?
-I can't use Chrome DevTools
+Can't use Chrome DevTools
     - Opening more than one file before closing the previous file first also breaks my terminal
     - By default opening the editor in `nano` doesn't jump you to the line and column the error occurred
     - Clicking on the same file more than once spawns a new process instead of replacing the current buffer (accidentally clicking on the same error more than once is a common occurrence)